United States House Armed Services Subcommittee on Tactical Air and Land Forces

 House Armed Services Subcommittee on Tactical Air and Land Forces is a subcommittee of the House Armed Services Committee in the United States House of Representatives.

-The Chair of the subcommittee is Democrat Donald Norcross of New Jersey and its Ranking Member is Vicky Hartzler of Missouri.
+The Chair of the subcommittee is Republican Rob Wittman of Virginia and its Ranking Member is Democrat Donald Norcross of New Jersey.

 Jurisdiction

 The Air and Land Forces Subcommittee exercises oversight and legislative jurisdiction over: